collectif-dao/dg-research/MODELLING_CAPABILITIES.md

 - Group label reaction time decrease [[Example Notebook](experiments/notebooks/04_withdrawal_queue_attack_institutional.ipynb)]
   - What % of slow actors breaks the system from reacting in time on problem proposals
   - What % of active wallets+funds is needed to keep the system safe from attacks

+Instructions on how to run simulations locally available [here](README.md)

 ## Possible questions to be answered